drbfraser/HHA-CommunityBasedRehabilitation/docs/SETUP.md

 SECRET_KEY=secretkey
 POSTGRES_USER=user
 POSTGRES_PASSWORD=password
-API_VERSION=1.0.0
 ```

-The secret key, username, password and API version are for your local development environment only - feel free to change them.
+The secret key, username, and password are for your local development environment only - feel free to change them.
 Ensure you don't commit the `.env` file!

 #### Mobile app